k-kochhar/k-kochhar/README.md

 I’m a Junior CS Major at the University of Maryland, pursuing my passion in Computer Science with an emphasis on Machine Learning and Educational Technology.

 ## 🔭 Current Projects
-I’m currently working on Engauge and CTFGuide.
-I'm also preparing for HackPrinceton!
+I’m currently working on Engauge and CTFGuide!

 ## 🌱 I’m Always Learning
 Currently, my focus is on deepening my understanding of NLP and AI.